GET ORDAINED

 The wedding day!
 The most important job of the officiant on the wedding day (besides signing the marriage license) is to make things as calm and joyful for the couple as possible.

-Show up early, talk to any special guests involved in the ceremony to make sure they have everything they need, and keep your energy and focus on the stars of the day -- the couple!
+Show up to the wedding venue early, talk to any special guests involved in the ceremony to make sure they have everything they need, and keep your energy and focus on the stars of the day -- the couple!

-It’s the couple’s responsibility to bring the marriage license to the ceremony, and it’s your responsibility to complete and sign it following the ceremony!
-You can read all about filling out the marriage license on our Officiant Training pages
+After you deliver the ceremony, it's time to sign the marriage license.
+It’s the couple’s responsibility to bring the marriage license to the ceremony, and it’s your responsibility to sign it as their officiant.

-Lastly, remember to have fun and enjoy the process.
-Marrying two people is a big responsibility, and performing a ceremony in front of guests can be stressful, but it’s also an amazing opportunity.
+Last, remember to have fun and enjoy the process.
+Marrying two people is a big responsibility, and performing a ceremony in front of guests can be stressful.
+But it’s also an amazing opportunity!

 Lewis King